 White Swan Public House is joining forces with their sister spots Matt’s In The Market and Radiator Whiskey offering takeout.
 Check Instagram for more information.

-Along with a selection of family-style meals available for pick-up and reheating at home, Tilth is also selling a bunch of wine.
-Both are available for pick up from 1-8pm - go to their website or call the restaurant at 206-633-0801 to order and arrange for curbside pickup.
+Along with a selection of family-style meals available for pickup and reheating at home, Tilth is also selling a bunch of wine.
+Both of those options are available for pickup from 1-8pm - go to their website or call the restaurant at 206-633-0801 to order and arrange for curbside pickup.